 Vicki has had two of her family members pass away from asbestos related disease – her father with asbestos related lung cancer and her grandfather with asbestosis.

-As part of the Asbestos Council of Victoria/GARDS asbestos education and awareness program, Vicki regularly conducts speaking engagements to medical students, nursing students, allied health students, TAFE students in trades such as painting and decorating, plumbing, carpentry, boiler makers, motor mechanics, electricians etc. as well as community groups and work places through out Victoria.
+As part of the Asbestos Council of Victoria/GARDS she conducts asbestos and silica education and awareness programs, Vicki regularly conducts speaking engagements to medical students, nursing students, allied health students, TAFE students in trades such as painting and decorating, plumbing, carpentry, boiler makers, motor mechanics, electricians etc. as well as community groups and work places through out Victoria.

 Vicki is currently a member of the Hazelwood Environmental Review Committee

 Vicki is currently a guest of the Loy Yang Environmental Review Committee